 In May of 2006, I decided that I couldn’t handle the withdrawal anymore and I went back on the 20 mg dose.
 I know now that going up and down in doses with SSRIs is very dangerous.
 The higher dose didn’t really stop the withdrawal and I was sick (both physically and mentally) most of the summer.
 The really sad thing was that I couldn’t see that the meds were making me crazy.
 To me I was acting perfectly normal and it was everybody else that had the problem.
 It literally felt like I was living in a dream and it didn’t matter what I said or the way I acted, because I didn’t worry about the consequences.
 I was too crazy to see how crazy I really was.

 One night in September of 2006, our life came crashing down.
 I was a teacher in a small town and I had planned on staying at that school one more year and then start working on my doctorate degree.
 In the time it took one of my students to say that I had assaulted them, all of my plans changed.
 When they first said it, my OEA appointed lawyer told me that it didn’t really matter if it was true or not.
-He said that the student is always believed in these cases and that I should just resign and walk away.
+He said that the student is always believed in these cases and that I should just resign and walk away, so that’s what I did.
 My children went to the school where I taught, even though we lived in a neighboring town, so we were forced to move the kids to another school.

 For six weeks, we didn’t hear anything else from the school so we thought that it was all over and that I could just move on with my life.
 The same day that I was hired for my current job, I was arrested and charged.
 My children were playing in the front yard and watched as I was handcuffed and put into the police car.
 I don’t really remember much about spending that night in the county jail.
 I was in such a state of shock that I didn’t even realize what was going on.

 After I was arrested, I realized that my behavior led to people saying what they did.
 I started researching Paxil and Ambien side effects and found all sorts of information online.
 I slowly tapered off of the Paxil and took my last dose on August 25, 2007 (I call that my rebirthday).
 I also stopped taking Ambien every night and stopped drinking like I was.
-Withdrawal was absolute hell and there were times when I thought that I wasn’t going to survive it, plus I was going through the horrible legal case at the same time.
+Withdrawal was absolute hell and there were times when I thought I wasn’t going to survive it, plus I was going through the horrible legal case at the same time.
 To be honest, if it had not been for D and the kids, then I probably would have given up and ended it all.
 Paxil withdrawal also makes you have very intense anxiety and suicidal thoughts.
 It’s an absolute miracle that I’m alive.

 We fought the case for a year and a half, positive that the truth about my behavior would come out eventually and everything would be okay.
 Four days before the trial was scheduled to start, my lawyer talked to my sister and told her that at best we had a 50/50 chance of me walking out of the courtroom a free woman.
-He told her that if the jury believed the student’s story then they would put hand cuffs on me and take me to prison.
+He told her that if the jury believed the student then they would put hand cuffs on me and take me to prison.
 I wouldn’t have even had the chance to tell D or my children good-bye.
 At that point, all I could think about was what would happen to my children if I were sent to prison.
 What kind of life would they have with a mother in prison?
 Who would end up raising my kids?
 I basically had a nervous breakdown and didn’t sleep or eat for days.
+Plus I was in horrific withdrawal.
 I know that a lot of people assume that I must be some kind of monster because I took the plea deal and plead “no contest”.
 That is the furthest thing from the truth.
 I took the plea deal because there was not a guarantee that I wasn’t going to go to prison and miss out on the most important years in my children’s lives.

 I know that this is going to sound really strange, but in some ways all of this saved me.
 The more I research Paxil and what it makes some people do, the more grateful I am that I am completely off of all meds and that I made it out alive and healthy.
 I don’t know what would have happened if I had stayed on Paxil and Ambien.
 If I had taken it much longer then I probably would have been diagnosed with bipolar disorder and put on even more meds that would have just ended up making me even crazier.
 This “slap in the face” made me realize that I was not myself and for that I will be eternally grateful.
 I consider myself blessed that I wasn’t one of the people who went completely psychotic on SSRIs and did something tragic.
+I know know know that I would be divorced or dead if I hadn’t been arrested and found an online group who helped me taper off the meds and through withdrawal.

 *** If you know somebody on antidepressants, watch their behavior for personality changes and find them a therapist who specializes in Cognitive Behavioral Therapy (CBT).
 If their therapist believes they need antidepressants or anti anxiety medications, make sure it’s the lowest possible dose and that they combine it with CBT.
 Changing thoughts, attitudes, and actions is the only way to really change a person. ***